tasmota/docs/docs/Bluetooth_MI32.md

     The payload can be parsed according to the BLE GAP standard.
 It consists of AD elements of variable size in the format length-type-data, where the length byte describes the length of the two following components in bytes, the type byte is defined in the GAP and the data parts of 'length-1' bytes is interpreted according to the type.

-Two methods for filtering of advertisements are provided:
-`BLE.adv_watch(MAC,type)`: watch BLE address exclusively, is added to a list (MAC is a 6-byte-buffer, type is optional 0-3, default is 0)
-`BLE.adv_block(MAC,type)`: block  BLE address, is added to a list(MAC is a 6-byte-buffer, type is optional 0-3, default is 0)

 !!! tip

-    The watchlist is more effective to avoid missing packets, than the blocklist in environments with high BLE traffic.
-Both methods work for the internal Xiaomi driver and the post processing with Berry.
+    The watchlist is more effective to avoid missing packets than the blocklist in environments with high BLE traffic.
+Both methods work for the internal Xiaomi driver and the post processing with Berry, because they set properties of the underlying Bluetooth framework.

 #### Peripheral role (aka client)